Romano Prodi

 Romano Prodi (/it/; born 9 August 1939) is an Italian politician who served as President of the European Commission from 1999 to 2004 and twice as Prime Minister of Italy, from 1996 to 1998, and again from 2006 to 2008.
 Prodi is considered the founder of the Italian centre-left and one of the most prominent figures of the Second Republic.
-He is often nicknamed Il Professore ("The Professor") due to his academic career.
+He is often nicknamed Il Professore ("The Professor") because of his academic reputation.

 A former professor of economics and international advisor to Goldman Sachs, Prodi ran as lead candidate of The Olive Tree coalition, winning the 1996 election and serving as prime minister until losing a vote of confidence 1998.
 He was subsequently appointed President of the European Commission in 1999, serving until 2004.
 Following the victory of his new coalition, The Union, over the House of Freedoms led by Silvio Berlusconi, at the 2006 election, Prodi became prime minister a second time.
 On 24 January 2008, he lost a vote of confidence in the Senate and consequently tendered his resignation as prime minister to President Giorgio Napolitano; he continued in office for almost four months for routine business until early elections were held and a new government was formed.
 Prodi was the first left-leaning candidate to finish first in an Italian general election since 1921.

 In 2007, Prodi became the founding president of the Democratic Party.
 In 2008, United Nations Secretary-General Ban Ki-moon selected Prodi as president of the African Union–United Nations peacekeeping panel.
 Since 2021, he is serving as the United Nations Special Envoy for the Sahel.